 gn args out/Android

 Once the editor is up, paste the following GN args to generate an Android build, and save the file.

 target_os = "android" target_cpu = "arm64" is_component_build = false is_debug = false angle_assert_always_on = true # Recommended for debugging.
 Turn off for performance. use_goma = true # Googlers-only!
 If you're not a Googler remove this.

 More targeted GN arg combinations can be found below.

-If you run into any problems with the above, you may be able to pull newer GN args from an official Android bot on GPU.FYI waterfall.
+If you run into any problems with the above, you can copy the canonical args from CI:

-Build an ANGLE target using the following command:
+Build all ANGLE targets using the following command:

 Additional details are in Android Test Instructions.

 Additional Android dEQP notes can be found in Running dEQP on Android.